tlehman/octopress/source/_posts/2014-05-23-usa-freedom-act-passes-house.markdown

 categories: [probability, politics, law]
 ---

-About 9 months ago I wrsote about [NSA bulk spying and how the way the FISA court is being used upsets the balance of powers in the government](/blog/2013/08/13/an-unbalance-of-powers/), the [two](https://www.govtrack.us/congress/bills/113/hr2586) [bills](https://www.govtrack.us/congress/bills/113/hr2761) I referenced have a 4% and 2% chance of being enacted, according to GovTrack.
+About 9 months ago I wrote about [NSA bulk spying and how the way the FISA court is being used upsets the balance of powers in the government](/blog/2013/08/13/an-unbalance-of-powers/), the [two](https://www.govtrack.us/congress/bills/113/hr2586) [bills](https://www.govtrack.us/congress/bills/113/hr2761) I referenced have a 4% and 2% chance of being enacted, according to GovTrack.
 Both of those bills still haven't left the House, and chances are they won't.

 A more promising bill is the USA FREEDOM Act, which just passed the House: